RyanCharlesNeu/LiveLine/README.md

 <img src="assets/Screenshot%202026-08-06%20204953.png" width="80%" />

 *Circuit diagram of the sensor electronics.
-This diagram covers the core sensor wiring; the strain gauge (mounted on the clamp body) are not pictured.*
+This diagram covers the core sensor wiring; the strain gauge (mounted on the clamp body) is not pictured.*

 ## Live Data Dashboard